 Full-length presentation (60–70 minutes):

 - $75 for each additional presentation (same show, same site, same day)

 - A $50 flat surcharge may be added for sites located outside a hundred-mile radius of Shaver’s Creek.

 - Current round-trip mileage fee for travel between the center and the site of presentation.

 How to Schedule a Program

 The Shaver’s Creek Traveling Naturalist schedule fills up quickly each season.
-Before contacting us to schedule a program, please use the calendar below to see what dates are currently available.
+Before contacting us to schedule a program, all-day fair, festival, or community event, please use the calendar below to see what dates are currently available.